 A small number of OEMs historically has accounted for a significant portion of our net revenue.
-In the fiscal years ended September 27, 2019 ("fiscal 2019"), and September 28, 2018 ("fiscal 2018"), Apple Inc. ("Apple"), through sales to multiple distributors, contract manufacturers and direct sales for multiple applications including smartphones, tablets, desktop and notebook computers, watches, and other devices) constituted more than ten percent of our net revenue.
-In the fiscal year ended September 29, 2017 ("fiscal 2017"), three customers-Apple, Samsung Electronics ("Samsung"), and Huawei Technology Co., Ltd. ("Huawei")-each constituted ten percent or more of our net revenue.
-For further information regarding customer concentrations see Note 15 to Item 8 of this Annual Report on Form 10-K.
+In the fiscal years ended October 2, 2020 ("fiscal 2020"), September 27, 2019 ("fiscal 2019"), and September 28, 2018 ("fiscal 2018"), Apple Inc. ("Apple"), through sales to multiple distributors, contract manufacturers and direct sales for multiple applications including smartphones, tablets, desktop and notebook computers, watches, and other devices, constituted more than ten percent of our net revenue.
+For further information regarding customer concentrations see Note 14 to Item 8 of this Annual Report on Form 10-K.